evadne/etso/README.md

 ## Overview

-Etso is an [ETS](http://erlang.org/doc/man/ets.html) adapter, allowing you to use [Ecto](https://hexdocs.pm/ecto/Ecto.html) schemas with ETS tables.
+Etso is an [ETS][erlang-ets] adapter, allowing you to use `Ecto` schemas with ETS tables.

 Within this library, a bare-bones Ecto Adapter is provided.
 The Adapter transparently spins up ETS tables for each Ecto Repo and Schema combination.
 The tables are publicly accessible to enable concurrency, and tracked by reference to ensure encapsulation.
 Each ETS table is spun up by a dedicated Table Server under a shared Dynamic Supervisor.

-For a detailed look as to what is available, check out [Northwind Repo Test](https://github.com/evadne/etso/tree/master/test/northwind/repo_test.exs).
+For a detailed look as to what is available, check out [Northwind Repo Test][northwind-repo-test].

 ## Highlights & Benefits